-On September 12, 2015 my husband Baba and I would learn from ER docs that he had stage 4 gastro-esophageal cancer.
+On September 12, 2015 Sherri and her husband Baba learned from ER docs that he had stage 4 gastro-esophageal cancer.
 His response was to share his story and promote wellness with men like himself.
 Men who believe erroneously in their invincibility and ability to “dodge all the balls”.
 Together they leaned heavily into their faith and Sherri's holistic plant-based / holistic roots.
-I prayed, cooked and juiced and he acquiesced me at every turn.
+She prayed, cooked and juiced and he acquiesced her.
 Mostly.
 However, it proved not to be enough - soon enough.
-46 days later, with me by his side, Baba prematurely transitioned from this life at just 44 years old.
+46 days later, with her by his side, Baba prematurely transitioned from this life at just 44 years old.

 Once the grief began to lift, Sherri was reminded about the important work yet to be done.
 Healing tools to share.
 Specifically, with Black men.
 So in 2017 Sherri launched Litehouse Wellness, which endeavors to meet Black men where they are and guide them toward wellness using contemplative practices like yoga and meditation and preventative health education.
 Litehouse Wellness is Sherri's love offering in honor of Baba, the many husbands, brothers, fathers and sons who left this earth too soon and for the wives, partners, sisters and mothers who mourn their untimely passing.

 The latest CDC stats only confirm that the largely unaddressed state of Black men’s health is critical at best:

 Black men live 7.1 years less than other racial groups